newrelic/nri-sync/README.md

 Dynamically synchronize New Relic Infrastructure integration configuration files with configs defined via the "Integrations Manager" app available from the Application Catalog.

-Alternatively use the newrelic-cli to automate writing configuration files directly to the Integrations Manager nerdstorage.
+Alternatively use the newrelic-cli to automate writing configuration files directly to the Integrations Manager nerd storage.

 ### Install